 Click to Zoom and Pan - Click Full Screen Button ^

-IC59 IC63 © Ken Crawford Rancho Del Sol Observatory MPC G67
+IC59 and IC63 © Ken Crawford Rancho Del Sol Observatory MPC G67

 Image Exposure Details